near/docs/docs/tokens/token-custody.md

 Generally, any software that can produce valid `ed25519` key pair can be used to generate the keys.
 For NEAR consumption they should be encoded in base58 encoding.

-For example, if you have offline device - you can install [near-cli](https://github.com/near/near-cli) via `sudo npm install -g near-cli` and generate keys in the following way:
+For example, if you have offline device - you can install [near-cli](https://github.com/near/near-cli) via `npm install -g near-cli` and generate keys in the following way:

 ```bash
 export NEAR_ENV=mainnet